 Ohio EPA recently completed a study of the Village of Ashville's source of drinking water to identify potential contaminant sources and provide guidance on protecting the drinking water source.
 According to this study, the aquifer (water-rich zone) that supplies water to the Village of Ashville has a high susceptibility to contamination.
 This determination is based on the following:

 - Presence of a relatively thin protective layer of clay/shale/other overlying the aquifer,

 - shallow depth (less than 50 feet below ground surface) of the uppermost aquifer, and

 - presence of significant potential contaminant in the protection area.

-a This susceptability mean that under currently existing condtitions, the liklihood of the aquifer becoming contaminated is relatively high.
-This liklihood can be minimized by implementing appropriate protective measures.
-More information about the source water assessment or what consumers can do to help protect the aquifer is availble by calling James Welsh or Franklin Christman at (740) 983-6367.
+a This susceptibility mean that under currently existing conditions, the likeihood of the aquifer becoming contaminated is relatively high.
+This likelihood can be minimized by implementing appropriate protective measures.
+More information about the source water assessment or what consumers can do to help protect the aquifer is available by calling James Welsh or Franklin Christman at (740) 983-6367.